CDSMOpen/brunch-skeleton/README.md

 Now simply stage and commit this repository as your initial version.
 If using a remote repository now is a good time to push it there.

+Ensure you have NodeJS (nodejs.org) and bower installed globally (npm install bower -g).

 Run

     npm install